gr8rucha/Spotify_Playlist_Analyser/README.md

 ## Introduction

-Here, I have made a program using **Python** that helps you analyse your *own playlist* and compare it to your friends and other genres!
+Here, I have made a program using **Python** that helps you analyse any public playlist, be it your own or someone else's, and compare it to your friends and other genres!
 These include things like:

 - The most recurring artist
 - How optimistic, danceable, instrumental, popular, speechy and energetic the songs in your playlist are as a whole